pliny-the-other/graphql-security-academy/packages/lessons/disable-debug-mode/README.md

 - Install the server by running `npm install`.
 - Start the server with `npm start`.

 You should see a GraphQL IDE, allowing you to run queries and mutations against the server.
-Our schema is quite concise, and only contains a single `Lesson` type.
+Our schema is quite concise, containing only a single `Lesson` type.

 ```graphql
 type Lesson {